inancgumus/learngo/03-packages-and-scopes/questions/03-scopes/README.md

 2. I can't do that.
 It's already been declared at the package scope.
 3. I can't do that.
 It's already been declared at the file scope.

 > **1:** Actually, you can declare the same name in the inner scopes like this. `block()`'s scope is inside its package.
-This means that it can access to its package's scope (but not vice versa).
+This means that it can access its package's scope (but not vice versa).
 So, `block()`'s scope is under its package's scope.
 This means that you can declare the same name again.
 It will override the parent scope's name.
-They both can be exist together.
+They both can exist together.
 Check out the example in the course repository to find out.
 >
 >